County Durham Personal Injury Solicitors – No Win No Fee Claims

 - Incorrect prescribing of medicines.

-- Delayed referral to specialist or for an operation.
+- Delayed referral to a specialist or for an operation.

 - Delayed response to test results.